Sij-dev/Decentralised_Food_App/README.md

 > truffle migrate
 > npm run start
 ```
-access the app in  http://localhost:3000
+access the app in  http://localhost:3000 or in heroku https://food4all.herokuapp.com/

 #### Smart contract test
 ```